Membership

 Annual Membership

-Individuals accepted as members will be provided with access to the Members’ Resources, including the AGM materials.
+• Individuals accepted as Members will be provided with access to the Members’ Resources.

-The reduced fee is intended for those for whom the standard $30 fee would present a hardship.
+The reduced Associate Member fee is intended for those for whom the standard $30 fee would present a hardship.

 See below for eligibility criteria for Full and Associate Membership.